Virginia Crosbie: Parliamentary career

 Since beginning her career as an MP, Crosbie has made the case for building new nuclear power stations in the UK.
-She is the co-chair with fellow Conservative MP Trudy Harrison of the Nuclear Delivery Group which was formed in December 2020.
-She has been vocal in her support of setting up a new nuclear plant on the site of Wylfa on Anglesey.
+In December 2020 she founded and chaired the Nuclear Delivery Group with fellow Conservative MP Trudy Harrison, was Secretary to the APPG for Nuclear Energy and set up and Chaired the APPG for Small Modular Reactors.
+She was very vocal in her support of setting up a new nuclear plant on the site of Wylfa on Anglesey.